 Transpartisan Movement Partners

 Essential Partners is at the forefront of an emerging transpartisan movement designed to bring collaborative leadership and genuine problem-solving back into focus in public life.
-By partnering with organizations like The Bridge Alliance, National Institute of Civic Discourse, and No Labels, and others, we aim to shift the culture of political discourse to reduce polarization and encourage relationships across the aisle.
+We aim to shift the culture of political discourse to reduce polarization and encourage relationships across the aisle.
+We've partnered with The Bridge Alliance which supports our collaborative approach to amplifying the work of its members to citizens across the country.
+The Bridge Alliance helps us discover the entire eco-system of organizations working on political reform while strengthening our collective voice.

 Montana Mediation Association